jhawe/jhawe.github.io/_posts/2019-06-18-remap-scraper.md

 ## # ... with 336 more rows
 {% endhighlight %}

 We can see that the cell-type with the most TFs measured is the K562 (used in [ENCODE](https://www.encodeproject.org/)), closely followed by the GM12878 LCL cell-line.
+In fact, most of the *top* cell-types were used in ENCODE.

 Finally, we generate the cumulative numbers we want to plot in the end.
 Since we always want to add only the cell-line contributing most TFs in each step, we do this manually and evaluate the overlap of the TF lists on the way.
 This might be a somewhat crude implementation, but it does the job.
+If you know a shortcut for achieving this, let me know!

 {% highlight r %}
 # list of cell types to process
 cell_types <- as.character(remap_counts$Cell.Type)

-# get all TFs available fro the first cell-type (which has
+# get all TFs available for the first cell-type (which has
 # the maximum number of TFs since we use the sorted list)
 tfs <- remap_sep %>% filter(Cell.Type == cell_types[1]) %>%
   select(Transcription.Factor) %>%